daanrooze/RWHmodel/README.md

 ## Use cases
 *Disclaimer: This model has not been thoroughly tested.
 For developers, not all tests are operational.*
 ### Example: single model run
-If the user wants to run a single simulation, to instance to assess the dynamics of a particular irrigation system, the first step is to correctly set up the **setup.toml** file with general characteristics.
+If the user wants to run a single simulation, to instance to assess the dynamics of a particular irrigation system with an open reservoir, the first step is to correctly set up the **setup.toml** file with general characteristics.

 The receiving surface area has a size of 60 m2 and the interception capacity of the receiving surface is estimated to be 2 mm.
-The *specific* reservoir capacity is estimated to be 15 mm (900 liters / 60 m2 surface area = 15 mm).
+The *specific* reservoir capacity is estimated to be 15 mm (900 liters / 60 m2 connected surface area = 15 mm).
+The reservoir is an open pond system with a surface area of 20 m2 and is prone to evaporation and precipitation.
+For open reservoirs, the surface area is required to calculate the effects of direct precipitation and evaporation.
+Otherwise, all depth-related values in mm are related to the connected surface area.
 The **setup.toml** file should contain the following parameters:
 ```
-srf_area = 60
+connected_srf_area = 60
 int_cap = 2
+reservoir_type = "open"
 reservoir_cap = 15
+reservoir_srf_area = 20
 ```

 The next step is to initiate the model with the given parameters as arguments: